-It was only when I was offered a great development opportunity that I had to decline that I got professional help.
-A psychologist helped me to understand why I was struggling and also I did some research on how others had dealt with challenges in their careers which led me to develop a 5 step process for turning your dream career into reality.
+It was only when I was offered a great development opportunity that I declined that I got professional help.
+A psychologist helped me to understand why I was struggling and I also did some research on how others had dealt with challenges in their careers which led me to develop a 5 step process for turning your dream career into reality.
 I had a few false starts along the way which made the process slower than it could have been.
 That’s because I was fearful of giving up what I had and I wasn’t clear on what authentic success meant for me.
 Once I figured that out the decision on what to do next was much easier.

 Where to from here